 Palmi is very important as a commercial industrial, agricoltural and historical centre.
 Almost completely rebuilt following the earthquake of 1908, it dominates the coast which lies at a distance of 2 km.

-It has one of the best and biggest libraries in Calabria, the Cilea Museum and the Civic Museum of Ethnography and Folklore, divided into various sections on agricultural life; seafaring, popular traditions, magic and the aspects of life of the people of this area who have lived emarginated for centuries,
+It has one of the best and biggest libraries in Calabria, the Cilea Museum and the Civic Museum of Ethnography and Folklore, divided into various sections on agricultural life; seafaring, popular traditions, magic and the aspects of life of the people of this area who have lived emarginated for centuries, often relying on imagination as their only relief from solitude.

-The museum, which exhibits about 300 examples of craft work, is one of the few of its type in existence and it is certainly the most important of those preserving relics of the culture of agricultural communities
+The museum, which exhibits about 300 examples of craft work, is one of the few of its type in existence and it is certainly the most important of those preserving relics of the culture of agricultural communities.

 The Lido della Tonnara promenade is very pleasant and facing it lies the small island called the 'Rock of the Olive Tree', a large rock mass surmounted by an olive tree that has weathered storms and tempests almost protecting the caves accessible only from the sea.

 Four km from Palmi, along the road flanked by olive groves, lies Seminara, a lively centre with a very old tradition of craftsmanship, especially terracotta, a craft handed down from father to son and of Greek origin,characterized by its bright colours and intricate design.
-The most famous piece is the so-called 'babbalatu', a bottle in the shape of a man
+The most famous piece is the so-called 'babbalatu', a bottle in the shape of a man.

 Bagnara, on the Violet Coast, is almost crushed between the sea (the new town), and the rocks where old houses are perched.